SINTEFMedtek/Fraxinus/doc/user_manual/Fraxinus_doc_mainpage.md

 The system must only be used on properly configured and calibrated hardware.

 Fraxinus is open source software and is free to use by anyone.
 See \ref fx_license for details.

-## Usage instructions

-The use of the Fraxinus software and the required hardware is described in the \subpage fx_manual.

 ## Producer